soles-STATS/.github/profile/README.md

 🙋‍♀️ Welcome to the SOLES stats group, a collaborative repository maintained by a team of researchers and educators from the School of Life and Environmental Sciences (SOLES), University of Sydney, Australia.

+This organisation is a 🚧 **work in progress** 🚧.
+Expect lots of changes to *everything*, including our name 🤦🏻.

 ## Workshops

+Self-learning resources for all.

 - Introduction to R
 - RStudio